mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

 :meth:`Underwriter.factory` takes an ``Answer`` argument and updates it by creating the relevant object and updating it if ``build.update is True``.

-A set of methods called :meth`interpreter_xxx` run DecL  programs through parser for debugging purposes, but do not create any output or add anything to the knowledge.
+A set of methods called :meth:`interpreter_xxx` run DecL  programs through parser for debugging purposes, but do not create any output or add anything to the knowledge.

 * :meth:`Underwriter.interpreter_line` works on one line.
 * :meth:`Underwriter.interpreter_file`  works on each line in a file.